hellojianfeng/cleanclean/cleanclean-backend/src/operations/doc/org-initialize.md

       }
     ```

-2. initialize stage: this stage finally run initialize action and will create roles, operations and so on for org.
+2. initialize action: this action finally run initialize action and will create roles, operations and so on for org.

 Possible post body:
     ```